Category: Existential

 Regulatory and governance solutions for existential risk to humanity are challenging, because a rogue AI would presumably not be susceptible to regulation or governance.
 Therefore, regulatory and governance approaches have focused on preventing AI from escaping human control, for example:

-• the requirement of Article 14 of the EU AI Act that "[h]igh-risk AI systems shall be designed and developed in such a way, including with appropriate human-machine interface tools, that they can be effectively overseen by natural persons"
+• Article 14 of the EU AI Act requires that "[h]igh-risk AI systems shall be designed and developed in such a way, including with appropriate human-machine interface tools, that they can be effectively overseen by natural persons".

-• the March 2023 letter initiated by the Future of Life Institute "call[ing] on all AI labs to immediately pause for at least 6 months the training of AI systems more powerful than GPT-4".
+• March 2023 letter initiated by the Future of Life Institute "call[ed] on all AI labs to immediately pause for at least 6 months the training of AI systems more powerful than GPT-4".

 Technical Solutions